dtian09/Python-tools-to-analyse-genetic-data/README.md

 # Python-tools-to-analyse-genetic-data
-Python programs to retrieve, analyse and process the data stored in the online genetic databases MGI, Ensembl, Uniprot and Unigene.
+Python programs (and R programs) to retrieve, transform, analyse and validate the ids of mouse genes stored in the online bioinformatics databases MGI, Ensembl, Uniprot and Unigene.
+Each program is a data analysis tool.
+After processing data using the tools, the processed data can be used to train machine learning classifiers such as random forest and SVM for predicting the essentialities of the genes.